Contact Us for a Free Consultation (213) 542-0979

 When it comes to criminal defense, it's very difficult to determine exactly how long a criminal case might take to resolve.
 Many courts, though, are so overcrowded that they have rules regarding how quickly they want the cases moved through them.

-For example, Van Nuys court has a 90-day rule for all misdemeanors.
-So, 90 days from the filing of the case, the judges expect the case to be resolved.
+For example, the Van Nuys court has a 90-day rule for all misdemeanors.
+Therefore, 90 days after the case is filed, the judges expect the case to be resolved.

 What that means is, either it's going to be a jury trial and the jury will find the person guilty or not guilty, or there's going to be a dismissal by the prosecutors, or there's going to be some sort of a plea bargain reached by the defense and the prosecutors.
-So, they need to move these cases through because new cases are coming every single day.
+Therefore, they need to expedite the processing of these cases because new cases are arriving every day.

 The bottom line is that if they let cases languish in Los Angeles County, they'll be overrun with criminal cases and will not be able to conduct business in the criminal courthouse.